SFPC/sfpc.github.io/codesocieties2020.md

 ### Cancellation and refund policy

-- If you are accepted and need to cancel, we can give you 100% refund up to December 15th, 2018.
+- If you are accepted and need to cancel, we can give you 100% refund up to December 15th, 2019.
-- 50% refund between December 15th – December 31st, 2018.
+- 50% refund between December 15th – December 25th, 2020.
-- 25% refund between January 1st – January 6th, 2018.
+- 25% refund between December 25th – January 3rd, 2020.
-- No refunds can be given after the first day of class.
+- No refunds can be given after January 3rd, 2020.
 - Participation is not transferrable to another person.